 If you wish to receive information about our products or services please let us know by any of the contact options provided below.

 Our website uses a number of cookies to store data on our visitor's computers.

-Cookies are text files which identify users’ to the Manx FX server.
+Cookies are text files which identify users’ to the MFX server.
 Our cookies do not store any personal or sensitive information, or anything that makes you personally identifiable to us.
 They are used for essential functionality such as security when processing form data or for analytics which helps us use anonymous visitor data to gain a better understanding of how people use our website.

 What is aggregate information?

 Aggregate information is used to show us the total number of visits to our website and which parts of the site are used and most.
 Aggregate information does not identify individuals, as it does not contain any personal data.
 This information helps us in developing our website and improving the service we offer you.

 If you have any questions or concerns regarding this notice or you wish to exercise your rights, please contact us, addressing your query to the Data Protection Officer: